-If you’re like me, you’re always looking for engaging review games for your students.
-If you need some new strategies, especially ones that get your kids up and moving around the classroom, Four Corners is definitely something you need to try!
+If you’re like me, you’re always looking for engaging review activities for your students.
+If you need some new strategies, especially ones that get your kids up and moving around the classroom, playing the Four Corners game is definitely something you need to try!

 This fun review activity for the classroom is a take on the classic Four Corners game.
 Students love playing it to review content in any subject and it’s pretty easy to set up.
 I also like that you can do it a lot of different ways.
 I’ve only used it with elementary students, but I think you can try it at any level!

 - Label four areas in your classroom (you can use numbers 1-4, letters A-D, cardinal directions, etc.).
 Read to the end to grab a free set of signs!